arvindcsekar/CASTOR/README.md

 ## Key Result

-Larger radii and higher explosion energies increase both total and band-specific luminosity, and shift peak emission closer to CASTOR's bands — improving detectability.
-Higher progenitor mass has the opposite effect, lowering both luminosity and band-specific detectability.
-As temperature rises, emission shifts toward the extreme-UV/soft X-ray, moving outside CASTOR's UV band even as total flux increases — so **large radius, low mass, and high explosion energy** together maximize early-time detectability in CASTOR's target bands.
+We note that larger radii and higher explosion energies increase both total and band-specific luminosity, and shift peak emission closer to CASTOR's bands, all of which improve detectability.
+On the other hand, a higher progenitor mass has the opposite effect, lowering both luminosity and band-specific detectability.
+As temperature rises, emission shifts toward the extreme-UV/soft X-ray, moving outside CASTOR's UV band even as total flux increases.
+Given this, we see that a **large radius, low mass, and high explosion energy** together maximize early-time detectability in CASTOR's target bands.

 ## Repository Structure